PradeepdubeyAI/linkedin-job-outreach-kit/README.md

   `data scientist`, `llm engineer`, `data analyst`, `ai engineer`, `data engineer`, `machine learning`, `data science`, `ai developer`, `mlops engineer`, `computer vision`, `nlp engineer`, `genai engineer`
-- **the 6 strongest of those** + `remote` — data scientist, llm engineer,
-  ai engineer, ml engineer, generative ai, ai ml
-- **the 4 strongest of those** + `bangalore` — ai engineer, data scientist,
-  generative ai, ai ml.
-Bangalore was the one city that consistently outperformed the rest in measured runs (see below), so it's the only one kept in the shipped set — an earlier version crossed all 15 role terms with 6 cities each (90 extra queries) and most of that volume was, empirically, close to wasted.
-Add more cities back for your own market if bangalore-equivalent isn't where your roles concentrate.

 Every query runs against `datePosted=past-24h` and `sortBy=date_posted`, which `scrape.py` appends.
 You never write the URL yourself.